ANILKMEHER/prompt-methodology-and-engineering/technique-comparison-matrix.md

-# Prompt Engineering Technique Comparison Matrix 📊
+# Prompt Engineering Methodology Comparison Matrix 📊

 This document provides a technical comparison of standard and advanced prompting methods, highlighting their operational trade-offs and token cost weights.